NafeesNFS/movies/README.md

 # movies
-contains movie trailers and all
+contains movie trailers and all.